FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     The result shows that Das Unvermeidliche has less distinct variations than Wunsch but more possible combinations.

-??? script "Script to analyse all possible roll attempts"
+??? code "Script to analyse all possible roll attempts"
-    Here is the script I wrote to calculate the result:
+    Here is the python script I wrote to calculate the result:

     ```py
     # Check groups for Würfel game: